 However, as the portrait progressed, it became obvious that Tommy was blending in too much with the background.
 I felt a bolder background was needed.

 In Procreate (on the left below), I experiment with colours to help the client see options for the background.

 Comparison photos as portrait progresses.

-Once the background colour was chosen, I continued with Tommy’s finer details.
-All the colours used in the fur were mixed from the same three primary colours I had used to create the taupe.
+Once the background colour was chosen, I continue with Tommy’s finer details.
+All the colours in the fur were mixed from the same three primary colours I used to create the taupe.
 I added white for particularly bright spots.